 The HTC Vive Pro increases in resolution to deliver an even better optical experience.
 With the HTC Vive Pro, HTC has increased the resolution of the dual-OLED displays to 2880 x 1600.
 That's 1400 x 1600 per eye compared to 1080 x 1200 per eye on the original HTC Vive.
 Now with 615ppi, the HTC Vive Pro is said to have a 78 per cent increase in resolution compared with the original headset.

 This resolution change improves clarity during gaming as well as enhancing immersion for gamers.
 The HTC Vive Pro offers clearer text rendering and a crisper picture whether playing games or watching videos while using the headset.
 In-game textures are smoother and more realistic as well as stunning to look at.

 The HTC Vive Pro does not offer a 4K resolution, but this means that the headset is still accessible to a wide market of gamers without requiring extreme gaming machines.

-- HTC Vive: 3.5mm headphone input/concealed USB input
+- HTC Vive: 3.5mm headphone input/concealed USB input, built-in microphone

-- Both offer built-in microphones, the HTC Vive Pro includes dual microphones with active noise cancellation
+- HTC Vive Pro Eye: Hi-Res certified headphones, built-in digital amplifier, 3D spatial sound, dual microphones with active noise cancellation

 The HTC Vive Pro includes high-performance headphones with a built-in amplifier that delivers a superior audio experience including a "heightened sense of presence" and better spatial sound.